MattGrayYes/iMac-G3/README.md

 * **These CRT screens run at 26,000 volts**.
 Twenty-six thousand.
 * Even if the computer has been turned off for years, the CRT could still hold this voltage.
 * **You can get shocked by the CRT directly, or any of the boards connected to it**, which may also have components or traces at this high voltage.
-* Discharge the CRT before going anywhere near it or its components
 * Never open a device while connected to mains electricity.
+* Never go anywhere near a CRT or its components unless you know what you're doing and understand the risks.
+* Discharge the CRT before going anywhere near it or its components.

 ##Tray Loading iMac G3
 * The Bondi Blue one is the original, oldest one.